 The surge results in the development of a deep voice, body hair, beard, increased sex drive , muscle strength and rapid growth

-Few of what we know to likely take place as a result, are mood changes, increase in risk taking behaviors, depression, pushing boundaries, physically risky plays and behaviors, aggression, dominance, competitiveness accompanied by questions like Who am I ?
+Few of what we know to likely take place as a result of the hormones are mood changes, increase in risk taking behaviors, depression, pushing boundaries, physically risky plays and behaviors, aggression, dominance, competitiveness accompanied by questions like Who am I ?
 Do i have what it takes to be a man?Am I accepted?.

 The truth is if parents and teens work together, as a team, there should never be some adverse behavioral outcomes.
 Parents should do their best to work and help their teenage boys to find answers and make sense of all that they are currently going through.